 - Bring your partner, family member, or close friend if possible.

-- Jot down the date of your Last Menstrual Period; it will help your OB figure out your due date.
+- Jot down the date of your last menstrual period (LMP).
+It will help your OB figure out your due date.

 - Be ready to answer questions about previous pregnancies, birth control, allergies, meds, surgeries, and any chronic health conditions.